Lloyd D. Newell: Personal life

-On December 10, 2023, Newell announced his departure from Music and the Spoken Word in the summer of 2024 to serve as president of the California Los Angeles Mission.

-Newell's last broadcast was on June 16, 2024.
-His successor will be Derrick Porter.
+He and his wife, Karmel, are the parents of four children.
+From 2021 to 2024, he served in the LDS Church as a counselor in a stake presidency.
+On December 10, 2023, he announced his upcoming departure from Music and the Spoken Word in the summer of 2024 to serve as president of the church's California Los Angeles Mission.
+His last broadcast was on June 16, 2024.
+Derrick Porter was appointed as his successor.